4GeeksAcademy/blog/blog/full-stack-developer-salary-2024.us.md

 </table>

-It is important to note that in cities with a high cost of living such as San Francisco or New York, salaries tend to be higher to compensate for the elevated cost of living.
+It is important to note that in cities with a high cost of living such as San Francisco or New York, salaries for Full Stack Developer tend to be higher to compensate for the elevated cost of living.

 In Europe, salaries vary by country, but generally, they are lower than in the United States.
 Here is a general estimate:
 - Junior: Can start in the range of €30,000 to €45,000 annually.